Xzeryn/Elastic-Stack-Docker/README.md

 - Logstash (`logstash01`): Provides the ability to test logstash and ingest data into the cluster through the `/logstash_ingest_data/` folder
 - Web App (`webapp`): Demo web application that allows triggering of errors visible in the APM section of Kibana
 - Elastic Agent Container (`container-agent`): Demo elastic agent container to test integrations.
 It provides the ability to ingest files into the cluster through the `/agent_ingest_data/` folder, as well as through UDP port `9003` and TCP port `9004`.
+- Elastic MCP Server (`elastic-mcp-server`): Provides a MCP server configured as streamable-HTTP to communicate with the Elastic cluster.

 ---